wpsocio/wptelegram/README.txt

 == Changelog ==

+= 2.0.16 =
+* Fixed the HTML bug in Notifications

+= 2.0.15 =
+* Fixed the PHP fatal error

+= 2.0.14 =
+* Fixed the PHP fatal error

 = 2.0.13 =
+* Added fixes for WP 5+
+* Fixed double posting by block editor
+* Fixed the issue with Override Options not expanding in Block Editor
+* Improved the logging to include logs about featured image
 * Removed the override metabox from the post types not chosen to be sent
+* Added tutorial videos in the sidebar
+* Updated CMB2

 = 2.0.12 =
 * Fixed the Notification issue caused by some faulty plugins